 A central problem in galactic modeling is the correct estimation of the mass-toluminosity ratio of populations.
 This ratio depends on the evolutionary history of the population and on its chemical composition.
-In order to bring these ratios for different populations to a coherent system, a model of physical evolution of stellar populations was developed.28 The model used as input data the evolutionary tracks of stars of various composition (metalicity) and age; the star formation rate as a function of stellar mass was accepted according to Salpeter,29 with a low-mass limit of star formation of $M_0 \sim 0.03 M{\odot}$.
+In order to bring these ratios for different populations to a coherent system, a model of physical evolution of stellar populations was developed.^{28,31} The model used as input data the evolutionary tracks of stars of various composition (metallicity) and age; the star formation rate as a function of stellar mass was accepted according to Salpeter,29 with a low-mass limit of star formation of $M_0 \approx 0.03 M{\odot}$.
 The model yielded a continuous sequence of population parameters as a function of age (colour, spectral energy distribution, M/L), see Fig. 4.
-The results of modeling stellar populations were calibrated using direct dynamical data for star clusters and central regions of galaxies (velocity dispersions) by Einasto & Kaasik.30 These data supported relatively high values $(M/L \approx 10 - 30)$ for old metal-rich stellar populations near centres of galaxies; moderate values $(M/L \approx 3-10)$ for discs and bulges; and low values $(M/L \approx 1-3)$ for metal-poor halo-type populations.
-Modern data yield slightly lower values, due to more accurate measurements of velocity dispersions in clusters and central regions of galaxies.
+The results of modeling stellar populations were calibrated using direct dynamical data for star clusters and central regions of galaxies (velocity dispersions) by Einasto & Kaasik.30 These data supported relatively high values $(M/L \approx 10-30)$ for old metal-rich stellar populations near centres of galaxies; moderate values $(M/L \approx 3-10)$ for discs and bulges; and low values $(M/L \approx 1-3)$ for metal-poor halo-type populations.
+Modern data yield lower values, due to more accurate measurements of velocity dispersions in clusters and central regions of galaxies, and rotation data on bulge dominated S0 galaxies.